opendocsg/slw-judgments-backfill/2012_SGHC_105/report.md

 _Equity_ – _proprietary estoppel_ – _Remedying the equity_

 [LawNet Editorial Note: Civil Appeal No 76 of 2012 was partially allowed and Civil Appeal No 78 of 2012 was dismissed by the Court of Appeal on 18 January 2013.
-See [2013] SGCA 6.]
+See <span class="citation">[2013] SGCA 6</span>.]

 15 May 2012 Judgment reserved.